SX-Aurora/SX-Aurora.github.io/_posts/2020-07-19-veperf-bw-power.md

 * **POWER**:       Power consumption of the VE in Watts.
 No VH related power consumption is considered.
 * **ENERGY**:      Energy consumed by the VE since `veperf` was started, in kiloJoules.
 No VH related power consumption is considered.

+**NOTE:** All metrics except *USRSEC*, *POWER* and *ENERGY* are giving the values over the last displayed time interval.
+*USRSEC* shows the time that the executable was using the VE core. *POWER* is measured at the end of the time interval!
+If you care about an accurate power measurement, chose a small time interval with the `-d` option, 1 or 2s. *ENERGY* is a time integral of the power from the start of the execution of the `veperf` tool, thus if started right before the program and stopped right after the program has finished, you'll get the energy spent by each VE in the last displayed output block.

 The PMMR register of each VE core is controlling which performance metrics are actually active.
 Currently there is no easy way to control this register from user side besides setting `VE_PERF_MODE`, MPI and